 OFAC's theory would suggest, for example, that a social-media website could be sanctioned merely because foreign trolls have used it to facilitate unlawful activities.
 By the logic of the Tornado Cash sanctions, OFAC could find that such a website-which would be foreign insofar as it is partially owned by foreign shareholders-has "materially assisted" in "[a]ctions ... that undermine democratic processes or institutions in Ukraine," or in some other trigger for sanctions, because trolls have misused the site for that purpose.
 31 C.F.R. § 589.201(a)(1)(i), (iv).
-OFAC's logic likewise suggests that it could sanction an open-source encryption protocol-
+OFAC's logic likewise suggests that it could sanction an open-source encryption protocol-website coding that allows Americans to securely use their credit cards or other personal information online-merely because the protocol was developed by a foreigner and misused by a malign actor, no matter the proportion of uses that are entirely benign.
+Such possibilities are absurd, and a justification that "would create patently absurd results" is necessarily arbitrary and capricious.
+Schneider v.
+Wis.
+UFCW Unions & Emps.
+Health Plan, 985 F. Supp.
+848, 851 (E.D.
+Wis.
+1997).

-&lt;sup>41 Treasury Designates DPRK Weapons Representatives, supra note 24.
+45 Treasury Designates DPRK Weapons Representatives, supra note 26.